Factbox - Pledges of loans to IMF after Dec 9 EU summit

 GERMANY

-The Bundesbank said it would be prepared to provide additional bilateral loans of up to 45 billion euros.
-But it would only be willing to do so if other EU and non-EU countries also provide additional funds.
+The Bundesbank will provide bilateral loans of up to 45 billion euros to the IMF if other EU and non-EU countries also provide additional funds.

 ESTONIA